Skip to main content

 1. Click + under the Webhook step to add a new step.

-2. From Choose component, select the Code component.
+2. From Add a step, select the Code component.
 The Code component displays.

 3. Select the Code Block action.
+Author and run your own code action.
 The Code Block action is added to the flow.

-4. Click the step to display the drawer details.
+4. Click the step tile to display the drawer details.

-5. In Step name, enter a name for the step, for example, Get Client Token.
+5. Select the Details tab in the details drawer and enter a name for the step, for example, Get EPCC Client Token.

 const params = new URLSearchParams();